 If you only want to have the player on your own site and don't plan to have anyone watch on your Ustream.tv channel page, check this box to remove the channel page from the Ustream site.

 This option is found under Channels > Security

 Remove embed codes from the player

-Not on the embed page, but under Channel > Advanced, you will find an additional option to remove the sharing menu from the player.
+Not on the embed page, but under Channel > Sharing, you will find an additional option to remove the sharing menu from the player.
 This will prevent users from obtaining the embed code and also from sharing the link to the Ustream channel page on Facebook and Twitter.

 Troubleshooting problems with embedding your Ustream player

 Most of the time, embedding is as simple as copying and pasting the code onto your own page and it should work automatically.
 If you are running into issues, here are some of the common problems and solutions.

 I don't know where I'm supposed to paste this code!

 If you have someone who updates your website for you, just copy and paste this and send it to them and they will know what to do with it.
 If you use Wordpress, here are instructions for embedding your Ustream player on Wordpress.
 If you don't use use Wordpress, but use another blogging or content management platform, usually you'll need to make sure you are editing in HTML mode (not a rich text / WYSIWYG editor), paste the code there and publish your page or post.

 The player doesn't appear at all.
 I see a blank area where the player should be.